hardika-spec-610/U3-D5-react-netflix-master/README.md

 ## Backend

-Open [https://github.com/hardika-spec-610/netflix-backend](Backend Repository) to view it in your browser.
+Open [https://github.com/hardika-spec-610/netflix-backend] (Backend Repository) to view it in your browser.

 ## Images